 Common Types of Crime in Edinburgh

-Understanding what kind of crimes are most common gives a clearer picture of daily life in the city:
+Understanding the most common crime in Edinburgh are most common gives a clearer picture of daily life in the city:

 - Theft and pickpocketing – particularly in tourist-heavy areas like the Royal Mile or Princes Street.